 Showcasing the work + worth of nonprofits in Augusta

-- prepare to participate fully in the formation of public policy that impacts the communities they serve
+- Empower nonprofits to participate fully in the formation of public policy that impacts the communities they serve

 Advocacy Resources to Use Year-Round